Job details :

 Teach English in Chengdu + free Chinese lessons & TEFL

-Teach English, and provide a first-rate customer experience and positive image of the school.
+Teach English to students up to 18 years old, and provide a first-rate customer experience and positive image of the school.

 - 20 teaching hours + 20 office hours per week.